Fishers Island Union Free School District: Teaching staff

 As of 2004 some teachers commute from Connecticut.

 Academic performance

 It got high test scores in 1997: its 6th grade reading scores in 1996 had all four students pass - a 100% pass rate.
 Tom Verde of The New York Times stated that the "low student-teacher ratio[...] and one of the highest per-pupil expenditure rates in the state, [...]contributed to the school's reputation."

 Transportation

 Out of state students use a ferry to go to and from the school.
+While the school day ends at 2:51, the ferry does not arrive until about 4:20, and doesn't leave until 4:45.
+Students who live on the island leave school at 2:51, while students who live in Connecticut must stay.
+For the elementary group, an after school club is supervised by an adult.
+In this club, children play inside, watch movies, and enjoy the playground.
+In the high school group, students are allowed to freely roam the school and even roam about the island.
+This also leaves time for extra-curricular activities like clubs which could be hosted by both teachers and students.
 Some students do their homework on the ferry.
 Days of high wind can affect ferry operations.

 Extracurricular activity

 The school has fewer high school organized sports and band activities relative to mainland schools.
-In 1997 there is a golf team that travels to a country club to practice.
+During each season, there is a sport that students can participate in.
+For fall, there is a cross country team.
+For winter, there is a basketball team.
+For spring, there is a golf team that travels to a country club to practice.
 Students also take senior trips outside of the United States.
+These trips are funded by constant fundraising led by the students and their class advisor starting in 7th grade.
 The latter two aspects and campus features were ones Verde referred to as being something typical of private schools.